 This is one reason why vitamin D toxicity is so difficult to detect.

-To be safe, you should not exceed the 4,000 IU (100 mcg) upper limit without consulting with a doctor or dietitian.
+To be safe, do not exceed the 4,000 IU (100 mcg) upper limit without consulting a doctor or dietitian.

 It has been hypothesized that two other fat-soluble vitamins, vitamin K and vitamin A, may play important roles in vitamin D toxicity.